 - Unwanted or uninvited photography or recording

-- Sustained disruption of IFS Institute events or activities
+- Sustained or frequent disruption of training program exercises and activities

 - Inappropriate physical contact